 Attached to the implant post is an abutment, a small connector piece.
 Then connected to that is the dental crown.
 All three of these parts make up the replacement tooth.

 The oral surgeon will place a single dental implant in the jaw bone to replace the missing root system.
 Dr. Umo will partner with a local Fallston, MD, oral surgeon or periodontist for this part of the process.
 This will require about three to six months of healing time.

 Next, Dr. Umo will uncover the implant and attach the abutment (crown).
 Lastly, the custom made dental crown will be attached, and you’ll be left with a replacement tooth that will blend in seamlessly with the surrounding teeth.

 What are my other options?

 A bridge is a fixed dental restoration that is made up of two dental crowns on both ends with the replacement tooth in between them.
-To accommodate a dental bridge, the two adjacent teeth will need to be grinded down.
+To accommodate a dental bridge, we will need to shave down the two adjacent teeth.
 You are essentially damaging two healthy teeth to replace the one missing tooth.
 This will also put pressure on the two adjacent teeth.

 A removable partial denture can also replace a single tooth by using metal clasps that will hold the replacement tooth in place.
 These metal clasps, however, may be noticeable while smiling or speaking.